-The power and volume keys are located on the right and the sim tray on the left.
+The power and volume keys are located on the right and the SIM tray on the left.
 On the top, the phone hosts a headphone jack while the bottom has a USB Type C port and a speaker.
 One particularly irritating thing is that the volume rocker and the power button are placed on the curve of the phone’s back and are significantly hard to press.

-Nokia 8 hosts a 5.3-inch LCD display with QHD resolution and 16:9 aspect ratio.
+Nokia 8 hosts a 5.3-inch LCD with QHD resolution and 16:9 aspect ratio.
 The viewing quality of the display is up to the mark and is easily visible in outdoors with the crisp display.
 There is absolutely nothing to complain about the display in Nokia 8.

-The viewing angles on the display are quite optimum and tilting the phone doesn’t affect the display on the phone.
+The viewing angles on display are quite optimum and tilting the phone doesn’t affect the display on the phone.

-Nokia 8 comes with stock android 7.1.1 but recently an Oreo 8.1 update has been rolled out for the phone featuring a pro mode in the camera and a security patch.
+Nokia 8 comes with stock Android 7.1.1, but recently an Oreo 8.1 update has been rolled out for the phone featuring a pro mode in the camera and a security patch.

 One of the best things about the stock android is the timely reception of OTA updates.
 However, having a stock Android seems to be generic for the phone and loses the personalization element in your phone.

-Performance & Battery
+Performance and Battery

 Nokia 8 comes equipped with Qualcomm’s Snapdragon 835 chip which is accompanied by 4 GB RAM.
-It is a power efficient chip with super fast computing that can handle anything thrown at it.
+It is a power-efficient chip with super-fast computing that can handle anything thrown at it.

-The phone scored a whopping 210,411 on Antutu benchmark and 1940 on Geek bench single core while 5952 on multi-core.
+The phone scored a whopping 210,411 on the Antutu benchmark and 1940 on Geekbench single-core while 5952 on multi-core.

 On heavy use, the phone exhibited weird behavior.
-The videos on internal storage of the phone failed to play smoothly.
+The videos on the internal storage of the phone failed to play smoothly.
 The default video player couldn’t keep up with the video and got stuck every time the video was forwarded.

 Though the Nokia 8 comes with Stock Android, it still badly needs software optimization

-The phone experienced noticeable lags when a resource hungry game like Deer Hunter was played along with several apps running in the background.
+The phone experienced noticeable lags when a resource-hungry game like Deer Hunter was played along with several apps running in the background.
 The pictures in the gallery automatically rotate to landscape mode when zoomed in.

 The phone hosts a 3090 mAh and is Quick Charge 3.0 enabled so you can boost your device quickly enough.
 Although the phone runs on a power-efficient Snapdragon 835, a battery of 3090 mAh doesn’t fulfill the requirements of a QHD display.

 The phone exhibited a poor battery life in our test results.
-Nokia 8 lost its battery pretty fast and in our moderate use which entailed making calls, texting, social media usage on LTE network.
+Nokia 8 lost its battery pretty fast and in our moderate use which entailed making calls, texting, social media usage on the LTE network.

-Since the Golden age of Nokia, the company has been using Carl Zeiss optics on their phones and this time, it’s no different.
+Since the Golden age of Nokia, the company has been using Carl Zeiss optics on their phones, and this time, it’s no different.
 The Nokia 8 has a dual 13 MP Carl Zeiss camera setup on it’s back, one of which is an RGB and the other is a monochrome lens.

-The rear camera setup on the Nokia 8 takes well-balanced pictures in plenty of daylight and produces sharp pictures with poppy colors and ample of detail.
+The rear camera setup on the Nokia 8 takes well-balanced pictures in plenty of daylight and produces sharp pictures with poppy colors and ample detail.
 The HDR mode on the phone works like a charm and further enhances the bright and dark corners of the picture.

 The monochrome lens takes the pictures to an artistic level and snaps some quality black and white pictures without the need of using a filter on the photo.
 We like the Monochrome mode of the Nokia 8 much better than the one on Honor 10.
-The details are well maintained in the monochrome pictures and an excellent contrast ratio can clearly be observed.
+The details are well maintained in the monochrome pictures, and an excellent contrast ratio can clearly be observed.

 Nokia 8 is expected to deliver phenomenal photos in dark conditions by combining the results from RGB and monochrome sensors but that’s not the case in reality.
-Night photos turn out to be very grainy and full of noticeable noise while HDR made the picture even worse by covering it up in an overlay of brightness which resulted in the loss of detail.
+Night photos turn out to be very grainy and full of noticeable noise while HDR made the picture even worse by covering it up in an overlay of brightness, which resulted in the loss of detail.

 Live Bokeh in the Nokia 8 doesn’t play its part very well and tends to smoothen out the edges of the subject in the picture.
 Surprisingly with non-living picture subjects, the bokeh effect works better than living subjects.

-With the latest update, Nokia 8 also enjoys a Pro mode in camera.
+With the latest update, Nokia 8 also enjoys a Pro mode in the camera.
 You can play with different options and tweak your camera settings to draw out your desired results.
 There are options to adjust white balance, ISO and shutter speed.

-However, we noticed that either you can adjust the shutter speed or the exposure value and one of them got locked while tweaking the other.
-Moreover, the manual focus didn’t work in the pro mode and as soon as we turned it on, the camera focus got stuck at the last thing that it focused on.
+However, we noticed that either you can adjust the shutter speed or the exposure value, and one of them got locked while tweaking the other.
+Moreover, the manual focus didn’t work in the pro mode, and as soon as we turned it on, the camera focus got stuck at the last thing that it focused on.

-Nokia 8 is definitely not the best phone in the market right now but it provides some good features in a well-designed package with a powerful spec sheet.
+Nokia 8 is definitely not the best phone in the market right now, but it provides some good features in a well-designed package with a powerful spec sheet.
 However, the burning question is whether the Nokia 8 is worth your money?

-It all narrows down to user’s choice.
-If you want a phone with stock android and a bright display with compromising on camera battery quality, you may choose to go for Nokia 8.
-However, If battery and camera are your main concerns, we suggest you might look for other alternatives.
+It all narrows down to the user’s choice.
+If you want a phone with stock android and a bright display with compromising on camera battery quality, you may choose to go for the Nokia 8.
+However, If the battery and camera are your main concerns, we suggest you might look for other alternatives.